paudelsamir/365DaysOfData/README.md

 <br>
 [Notebook: Classification solution](./01-Supervised-Learning/code/day13_Classification_Soln.ipynb)

+- Classification is the process of categorizing items into different groups based on shared characteristics, like classifying tumors into benign (non-cancerous) and malignant (cancerous) based on their growth behavior and potential to spread.
 ![](./01-Supervised-Learning/images/example_of_lr_on_categoricaldata.png)
 The example above demonstrates that the linear model is insufficient to model categorical data.
 The model can be extended as described in the following lab.

 ---
 # Day 14: Logistic Regression, Sigmoid Function, Decision Boundary

+- Logistic Regression: A classification algorithm used to predict probabilities of binary outcomes.
+- Sigmoid Function: A mathematical function that maps any input to a value between 0 and 1, used in logistic regression to model probabilities.
+- Decision Boundary: A line or surface that separates different classes in a classification problem based on the model’s predictions.

+More tomorrow